-Direct aid will be granted under the General Block Exemptions regulation (hereinafter GBER) preferably or under de minimis regime.
+State aid will be granted under the General Block Exemptions regulation (hereinafter GBER) preferably or under de minimis regime.
 In this case the entire budget of the concerned project partner will be regarded as State aid granted.

-Under GBER the programme will open schemes under Article 20 (direct state aid) and 20a (indirect state aid).
-The maximum aid intensity granted under GBER Article 20 is 80%, which is also the maximal co-financing rate of the programme.
-The maximum amount under GBER article 20a is 20.000 EUR per third party involved in the project.
-This indirect aid (e.g. free of charge services, consultancy to companies) is to be determined by the concerned Project Partners prior to the implementation of project activities.
+The programme has opened schemes under GBER Article 20 and 20a.
+The maximum aid intensity granted under GBER Article 20 is 80% (or up to 2.200.000 EUR per undertaking per project), which is also the maximal co-financing rate of the programme.
+The maximum amount under GBER article 20a is 22.000 EUR per undertaking per project.
+In case of indirect aid (e.g. free of charge services, consultancy to companies) the concerned Project Partners will be informed prior to the implementation of project activities.

-The usage of following State Aid schemes is planned for the IP SI-HR 2021-2027, GBER Article 20, Article 20a and de minimis.
+The following State Aid schemes for the IP SI-HR 2021-2027 are: GBER Article 20, Article 20a and de minimis.